-Here's everything we know about the Google Pixel 7
+Google Pixel 7: Price, specs, features, & everything we know ahead of launch

 The Google Pixel 6 series introduced a brand new design language for the Pixel smartphones, and the Pixel 7 series will follow suit with nearly identical aesthetics.
 Based on the images that Google shared at I/O 2022, the software giant isn’t trying to make any significant changes this year; instead, build on top of an already unique and premium blueprint.

 The front of the device wasn’t shown on any of the render images, but we assume it’ll look nearly identical to the Pixel 6 series with a selfie camera cutout on the top center.
-As for the back, the colors are different, but it still comes with a massive raised camera strip.
+As for the back, the colors are different, but it still comes with a massively raised camera visor.

-The strip, however, will be a differentiator this time around, and it won’t be painted in black; instead, it appears to be made out of aluminium.
-The raised edge will back the camera sensors, and the cutout for the camera, microphone, and the LED flash will be clearly visible, giving the device an R2D2 look, in my opinion.
+The strip, however, will be a differentiator this time around, and it won’t be painted in black; instead, it appears to be made out of aluminum.
+The raised edge will back the camera sensors, and the cutout for the camera, microphone, and LED flash will be clearly visible, giving the device an R2D2 look, in my opinion.
 And that’s about it; we haven’t noticed any other major design changes apart from the camera module.

 According to the leaks and previous rumors, the Pixel 7 may be slightly narrower than the Pixel 6, which is a welcome change given how wide the device felt.
 We also expect to see IP68 water and dust resistance certificate to keep the device safe in all environments.
-There isn’t much else that we know so far, so keep an eye out for this page as we’ll update it regularly with more information.
+There isn’t much else that we know so far, so keep an eye out for this page, as we’ll update it regularly with more information.

 Display